-Our Anti-Racism work is on-going.
-Here are our commitments as of September 23, 2020 to ensure a safe and equitable environment for our community of employees, artists, patrons, and other guests.
+Our Anti-Racism work is ongoing.
+Here are our commitments to ensure a safe and equitable environment for our community of employees, artists, patrons, and other guests.

 Establish and publicize anti-racism policies.

 Include anti-racism policies as part of visiting companies’ license agreements.

 Uphold employee accountability to Anti-Racism practices, which will also be reviewed in annual performance evaluations.

 Create a Community Code of Conduct for our staff, visiting artists and patrons.